Kingdom of Mapungubwe: Economy

 Mapungubwe traded locally with Toutswe and Eiland among others.
 A major source of their wealth came from the Indian Ocean trade.
 An early link was with Chibuene.
-After Chibuene burnt down, Sofala became the main trading port, which was frequented by Arab merchants due to higher demand for gold from the 10th century following various Muslim, European, and Indian states issuing gold coinage.
-Mapungubwe exported gold and ivory, while a large number of glass beads were imported from India and Southeast Asia.
+After Chibuene burnt down, Sofala became the main trading port, which was frequented by Arab merchants due to higher demand for gold from the 10th century as various Muslim, European, and Indian states issued gold coinage.
+Though not navigable itself, traders followed the Limpopo River inland.
+Mapungubwe exported gold and ivory, while a large number of glass beads were imported from India and Southeast Asia and used as currency.
 The Chinese celadon found at the palace would have likely been a gift for allowing foreigners to trade.
+Beads were intentionally made rarer by combining several to make large beads ("garden rollers"), increasing their value and prestige.